ClinicalTrials.Veeva

 • Pathologically documented NSCLC:

-• All patients will undergo clinical staging using CT and PET scanning, as well as brain imaging using MRI.
-Invasive mediastinal staging by either mediastinoscopyor endo- bronchial ultrasonography is highly encouraged for patients with radiographically suspected mediastinal nodal disease (ie, N2) but not mandated if the CT or PET scans showed no evidence of N2 disease.
+• All participants will undergo clinical staging using computed tomography (CT) and positron emission tomography (PET) scanning, as well as brain imaging using magnetic resonance imaging (MRI).
+Invasive mediastinal staging by either mediastinoscopyor endo- bronchial ultrasonography is highly encouraged for participants with radiographically suspected mediastinal nodal disease (ie, N2) but not mandated if the CT or PET scans showed no evidence of N2 disease

-• Molecular testing results from CLIA-certified laboratories and showing at least one of the following abnormalities: ALK fusion, ROS1 fusion, NTRK1/2/3 fusion; BRAF V600 mutation (enrollment closed); RET fusion (enrollment closed), PD-L1, KRAS G12C expression in ≥ 1% tumor cells as determined by FDA-approved test.
+• Molecular testing results from clinical laboratory improvement amendments (CLIA)-certified laboratories and showing at least one of the following abnormalities: ALK fusion, ROS1 fusion, NTRK1/2/3 fusion; BRAF V600 mutation, RET fusion, PD-L1 expression in ≥ 1% tumor cells as determined by FDA-approved test, KRAS G12C mutation

 • Measurable disease, as defined by RECIST v1.1